yesnik/webdev-guides/api.md

 }
 ```

-### 8. Log requests and responses
+## 8. Logging

-Log all requests to your API and responses.
+- Log all requests to your API and responses.
+- Log request execution time.

 It will help you to debug.

-### 9. Monitor the performance

-- Log request execution time.
+## 9. Monitoring

-- Set time limits, and notify developers when API method works too slowly.
+Monitor API execution time, errors, and notify developers when API method works with errors.

-### 10. Use headers
+## 10. Use headers

 - `Content-Type: application/json`
 - `Request-Id: x312dxd` - unique identifier value of every HTTP request involved in operation processing, and is generated on the client side and passed to server.
 - `X-Correlation-Id: abc1d23` - unique identifier value that is attached to requests and messages that allow reference to a particular transaction or event chain.

-#### Authentication
+### Authentication

 - **API Key**: `X-API-Key: MY_KEY`
 - **JWT**: `Authorization: Bearer <token>`